-Naadam came up a lot when we discussed the best cashmere sweaters for women — and men appear to love the brand, too, especially their $75 cashmere sweater.
+Naadam came up a lot when we discussed the best cashmere sweaters for women — and men love the brand, too, especially its $75 cashmere sweater.
 Joel Moore, blogger at Moore His Style, calls Naadam one of his “go-to brands for good quality cashmere.”
-He appreciates how affordable the sweater is while still being “super soft” and “100 percent sustainable.”
-Steven Sharpe Jr., New York City–based influencer, notes that the brand is “quite dedicated to sustainability and ethical production from start to finish.”
-He also likes their “commitment to colors.”
-Naadam offers 14 colors, and Sharpe says they’re always true to their descriptions: “If I want an olive-green sweater, I want it to be olive green.
-Not some pale version.
-You feel?”
-He also likes that it’s “a medium-weight cashmere,” good for both layering and wearing alone.
-“Take my money,” he says.
+He appreciates how affordable the sweater is while still being “supersoft” and “sustainable.”
+Influencer Steven Sharpe Jr. notes that the brand is “quite dedicated to sustainability and ethical production from start to finish.”
+Naadam offers 14 colors, and Sharpe says they’re always true to their descriptions: “If I want an olive-green sweater, I want it to be olive green, not some pale version.”
+He likes that it’s “a medium-weight cashmere,” good for both layering and wearing alone.

 “If you’re looking for a cashmere sweater you can wear all day without worrying about ruining it, Uniqlo has some great affordable options,” says content creator Steven Fingar.
 Two other experts suggest looking at Uniqlo as well.
-Andrew Favorito, public-relations manager for Tatcha, “unabashedly” has a “thing for navy crewneck sweaters” because they’re universally flattering and timeless.
-He owns quite a few options, but the five — yes, five — navy Uniqlo cashmere sweaters he owns “get more wear” than the others in his closet.
-Nicolas Lazaro, community specialist for Grailed, also keeps coming back to Uniqlo for cashmere because, as he puts it, they’re “light enough for easy layering but not so light that it feels cheap.
+Chris Black recommends its navy crewneck sweaters, which he buys “two or three” of every year.
+Andrew Favorito, public-relations manager for Tatcha, owns five navy Uniqlo cashmere sweaters and says they “get more wear” than the others in his closet.
+Nicolas Lazaro, community specialist for Grailed, keeps coming back to Uniqlo for cashmere because, as he puts it, they’re “light enough for easy layering but not so light that it feels cheap.
 The quality is the best for the price range,” he says.
 Favorito agrees: For less than 100 bucks, they’re soft, comfortable and machine washable — which he says makes them “softer and fluffier.”
-Best of all, “you don’t feel guilty when it comes time to retire one after a few seasons and have to buy a replacement,” Favorito adds.
-“Condragulations, you’re a winner baby.”
+[Editor’s note: The Uniqlo cashmere sweater is currently low in stock or sold out in many sizes, but we expect it to return.
+Turn on email notifications to be informed of a restock.]

-Our experts unanimously love Everlane’s cashmere.
-Watkins proclaims that it’s “probably one of the best under $200 sweaters.”
-Fingar agrees, saying “the price point can’t be beat” and that it’s his “favorite to buy.”
-Watkins likes that it “has a smooth clean look that could be worn for many different occasions” and notes that “the quality is very evident.”
-Sharpe appreciates that much like Naadam and State, Everlane’s clothes are sustainable.
+Many of our experts love Everlane’s cashmere.
+Watkins says it’s “probably one of the best under $200 sweaters.”
+Fingar agrees, saying that “the price point can’t be beat” and that it’s his “favorite to buy.”
+Watkins likes that it “has a smooth clean look that could be worn for many different occasions” and notes, “The quality is very evident.”
+Sharpe appreciates that, much like Naadam and State, Everlane’s clothes are sustainable.
 This sweater has fewer size options than Naadam — it only goes up to XXL — but it comes in 13 colors.

-Will Taylor, blogger for Bright.Bazaar, recommends this funky striped cashmere sweater from J.Crew (which also comes in solid colors for twenty bucks less).
-“As someone who loves stripes, color, and anything soft, this cashmere sweater hits it out of the park, ticking all three off the list,” says Taylor.
-He calls it “the perfect statement sweater,” and notes that it’s not easy to find a patterned cashmere sweater at this price point.
+Will Taylor, blogger for Bright.Bazaar, recommends this funky, striped cashmere sweater from J.Crew (which also comes in solid colors for 20 bucks less).
+“As someone who loves stripes, color, and anything soft, this cashmere sweater hits it out of the park,” says Taylor.
+He calls it “the perfect statement sweater” and notes that it’s not easy to find a patterned cashmere sweater at this price point.